Simon Guobadia: Personal life

 Guobadia is a member of Northpoint Ministries.
 Guobadia has five biological children: Quentin, Nicole, Christian, Benjamin and Ximena in Atlanta, GA.

 On November 25, 2022, Guobadia married Porsha Williams.
-Guobadia was previously married to Falynn Guobadia (née Pina), Williams' co-star on the television show, The Real Housewives of Atlanta.
+Guobadia was previously married to Falynn Pina, Williams' co-star on the television show, The Real Housewives of Atlanta.
 In February 2024, Porsha filed for divorce.
 Prior to his marriage with Falynn, Marsha Shackelford, a yoga practitioner and educator, was Simon Guobadia's second wife.
 In an interview, she revealed "[they] broke up the next day after [their] second anniversary."
 Marsha further claimed the "marriage was toxic", and she felt that "[she] was the only one trying to make it work."

 Simon Guobadia's first wife was Karron English, who works as a college professor at the Art Institute of Atlanta; they were married for 20 years.

 In February 2025, Guobadia was detained by ICE.
 After four months of detention, he was deported from the United States.